MattyOL/Future_Forest-Project-1/README.md

 Logo and Navigation Bar
+-The logo and navigation bar is located across all pages ,The navigation menu brings you to the correct page when clicked, too return back to home-page you can also click the logo across all pages.

 The Main video of home-page
+The home-page video is only located on the landing page when the user first enters the site.

 The Footer

-The footer displays across every page of the site and displays social media icons with links to the corresponding social media website to allow the user to fully explore all platforms easily.
+The footer displays across every page of the site and displays social media icons with links to the corresponding social media website to allow the user to fully explore all platforms easily .
-Footer

 Homepage
 This is the landing page that the user will be brought to when first entering the site.